ScreamRico/aoc_drugsale-V1.00.0/README.md

 The bundled JSON placeholders ship empty; they populate automatically the first time the resource runs.

 ## Commands & UI
-- `/selldrugs` – start or cancel a selling session (8 minutes by default).
+- `/selldrugs` ï¿½ start or cancel a selling session (8 minutes by default).
-- `/rep` – view your stored reputation, tier perks, and next threshold.
+- `/rep` ï¿½ view your stored reputation, tier perks, and next threshold.
-- `/drugdash` – open the live dashboard showing streak, sales, totals, and hot product tips.
+- `/drugdash` ï¿½ open the live dashboard showing streak, sales, totals, and hot product tips.
-- `/drugsim` – admin-only simulator for payout averages and final risk odds.
+- `/drugsim` ï¿½ admin-only simulator for payout averages and final risk odds.

 ## Configuration Highlights
 | Key | Description | Default |